KJBock/creativeresponses2pma/pages/about.md

 If you want to find out more about the [Prisons Memory Archive](https://www.prisonsmemoryarchive.com/) visit our oral history collection online or at the Public Records Office of Northern Ireland.

-In case you would like to leave a comment or feedback please follow this [Feedback form](https://forms.office.com/e/JSV4VM2pER).
+In case you would like to leave a comment or feedback please contact me via kbock02@qub.ac.uk.

 # Acknowledgements

-Hi, this is Katharina, the PhD researcher responsible for this project.
-I organized the workshops where these posters were made and put everything together for their public display at the Public Record Office of Northern Ireland and Online.
+Hi, this is Katharina, the researcher behind this project.
+Organising the workshops, were the posters where created, setting up this online and the onsite exhibition is part of my PhD research project.

 This project would not have been possible without the contributors to the Prisons Memory Archive, thank you for sharing your stories with us.
 And of course this exhibit came together thanks to all the people who joined the workshops and designed their individual creative responses - thank you.